-Virtual reality uses headsets equipped with projection visors to put people in realistic-seeming situations that are completely generated by computers.
+Virtual reality differs from augmented reality in that it uses headsets equipped with projection visors to put people in realistic-seeming situations that are completely generated by computers.
 People can see, hear, and experience many types of environments and interact with them.
 By simulating actual settings, VR can train people how to deal with various situations, vary the features that are observed, and monitor how people respond to differing stimuli.

 Shukla Shubhendu and Jaiswal Vijay, “Applicability of Artificial Intelligence in Different Fields of Life,” International Journal of Scientific Engineering and Research, vol. 1, no. 1 (September 2013), pp. 28–35.

 Jason Brownlee, “A Gentle Introduction to Computer Vision,” Machine Learning Mastery, July 5, 2019.